-The worst chore ever!
+Laundry, the worst chore ever!

 I spent my daughter’s senior year of high school teaching her how to do laundry.
-I even tried using enticements (money) for each load she completed.
-It was a little bit of a battle because what should take maybe an hour or so to run two loads, dry and fold became an all-day project.
+I even tried using enticements (aka bribes, money) for each load she completed.
+It was more than a bit of a battle.
+What should have taken maybe an hour or so — to run two loads, dry then fold them — became an all-day project.
 She would leave wet clothes in the washer just to avoid folding the clothes in the dryer.
 (Pee-yew!)

 So, let’s discuss the laundry options when living in a dorm.
 Most of the laundry machines can be found in the basement of the residence halls or on the ground floor.
-Students can pay using their Gator ID, debit card or exact change (a roll of quarters may come in handy).
-The average cost per load using on-campus machines is $1.25 for each wash and $1.25 for the dryer.
-They make it fairly dummy proof with buttons for different categories of laundry (whites, colors, etc.).
-They also utilize a service called mywavevision.com which will let them see which machines are available.
+And this year, all new washers and dryers have been installed!
+The new equipment also includes new card readers.
+The new readers allow for online payment, mobile payment, debit and credit payment, and GatorOne card payment.
+Students can also pay with exact change.
+(If so, having a roll of quarters on hand will come in handy).
+The simple steps for payment and laundry room monitoring are here.
+The average cost per load using on-campus machines is $1.25 for each wash and $1.25 to dry.
+They make it fairly dummy-proof, with buttons for different categories of laundry (whites, colors, etc.).
+There is also a service called mywavevision.com to let them see which machines are available.

-QT’s Alterations — Located on SW 75th Street, about a 13-minute drive from campus
+- QT’s Alterations — Located on SW 75th Street, about a 13-minute drive from campus.

 - On the Spot Dry Cleaning — Three locations in Gainesville.
 Hours are Monday through Friday, 7 am-7 pm, and Saturdays, 9 am-4 pm.